banner type: None

 • Recognize team members for a job well done

-• Motivate staff to make improvements to deliver a better guest experience
+• Motivate staff to make improvements to deliver a better customer experience

 • Identify strengths to highlight in promotional messaging